 Deck building games have established themselves as one of the most strategic genre of board games.
 They require strategic planning in terms of which cards you want to buy so they’re in your deck later, and a lot of tactical skill to play the cards in your hand as effectively as possible.
-In this post we rank the top 5 best deck building games.
+In this post we rank the best deck building games on the market today!

 Deck building games are games in which players all have their own deck, and they can obtain new cards for their deck from a public card pool.
 Players try to improve their deck by gaining more and more powerful cards into their deck.
 Eventually their deck should meet some victory condition of the game so that they win.